 While the Foundation remains mainly focused on regulatory issues, it also works to grow the rare disease community by spearheading programs that fulfill unmet need for patients and by supporting other organizations working to help empower the rare disease community.

-Director of Public and Government Relations
+Associate Director of Advocacy and Government Relations

 Emil D. Kakkis M.D., Ph.D.

 President and Founder, EveryLife Foundation for Rare Diseases